 Psychologists Need to Join the Medical Provider Network

 All Washington psychologists must join the Medical Provider Network (MPN) to continue treating injured workers and be paid for services.
-Psychologists who do not join the MPN will not be able to treat workers beyond the initial visit after June 30, 2025.
+Psychologists who do not join the MPN will not be able to treat workers beyond the initial visit.

-As the result of a new law, psychologists can be attending providers (AP) for workers compensation cases with solely mental health conditions.
-This change will be effective July 1, 2025.
+As the result of a new law, effective July 1, 2025, psychologists can serve as the attending provider (AP) on workers' compensation claims solely for mental health conditions.

-- Psychologists treating workers with physical injuries must also join the MPN to continue delivering care after June 30, 2025.
+- Psychologists treating workers with physical injuries also need to join the MPN.

 Washington Practitioner - Attestation (F245-479-000)Authorization and Release of Information (F245-480-000)Provider Agreement (F245-397-000)